ImageMagick/Usage-Markdown/distorts/index.md

 The results still contain the extra pixels that were added previously, and adds even more.
 These should be trimmed from the above result.

-Here I use this distortion to generate a animation of a 'film-strip' complete with film sprocket edge holes.
+Here I use this distortion to generate an animation of a 'film-strip' complete with film sprocket edge holes.

 ~~~
 convert -size 12x12 xc: -draw 'circle 6,6 6,2' -negate \